resend/resend-axum-example/README.md

-# Resend with Example
+# Resend with Axum

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [Axum](https://crates.io/crates/axum).

 ## Prerequisites